Skip to content

 Push a local image

-The command takes two positional arguments — the local image and the destination in your registry namespace:
+The command takes two positional arguments: the local image to upload, and the id of the enclave you want to bind it to.

 bash

-For example, given a local image tagged myapp:dev:
+For example, given a local image tagged myapp:dev and an enclave whose id starts with 1d2c3b4a:

 bash